 We build in brick, block stone and timber.
-By useing authentic materials typical of
+By using authentic materials typical of

-the region we are usualy abel to blend new to old
+the region we are usually able to blend new to old

 Because the stone is round and

 smooth and there is no real bond wall ties are laid as the work progresses.
 The finished walls await there oak gates and tile cappings, indistinguishable from

 the masonry of the existing buildings.